WHO DG-ELECT FACES HERCULEAN TASK ON "HEALTH AS RIGHTS ISSUE"

-GENEVA: As climate change and neoliberal economic policies wreak havoc by increasing the disease burden in the poorest and developing countries, the newly elected Director-General of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus from Ethiopia, faces a herculean task of working on his declared basis that “health is a rights issue” and “an end in itself.”
+As climate change and neo-liberal economic policies wreak havoc by increasing the disease-burden in the poorest and developing countries, the newly-elected director-general of the World Health Organization (WHO), Dr Tedros Adhanom Ghebreyesus from Ethiopia, faces a herculean task in advancing his goal that "health is a rights issue" and "an end in itself."

-On 23 May, Tedros, a malaria expert, secured the distinction of being the first African candidate to be elected to WHO’s top job.
-He is also the first Director-General elected democratically through a secret ballot.
+On 23 May, Dr Tedros, a malaria expert, secured the distinction of being the first African candidate to be elected to the WHO's top job.
+He is also the first democratically-elected director-general through a secret ballot.

-(Not all earlier Directors-General from developed countries, however, turned out to be reflective of or hew to the North’s agenda.
-Halfdan Mahler, a Dane who served as WHO head from 1973-88, proved exceptionally to be concerned with pushing for public health solutions to the problems of developing countries, as in his pioneering approach reflected in WHO’s 1978 Alma-Ata Declaration which emphasized primary health care as the key to securing “health for all by the year 2000” – a focus and target that his successors abandoned in favour of the traditional approach to medical care.
-Mahler brought to his post all his earlier experience as a doctor working in a missionary hospital in India, and with great diplomatic and political skill made Western industrialized societies accept and promote his ideas. – SUNS)
+[Not all earlier DGs, from developed countries, however, turned out to be reflective of or toeing the North's agenda.
+Dr. Halfdan Mahler, a Dane, elected in the 1970s, proved exceptionally to be concerned with, and pushing for public health solutions to the problems of developing countries, as in his pioneering approach in the Alma Ata declaration with emphasis on Primary Health Care to secure Health for All by Year 2000 (a focus and target that his successors abandoned in favour of the traditional approach of medical care).
+Mahler brought to his post all his earlier experience as a doctor working in a missionary hospital in Karnataka, India, and with great diplomatic and political skill made western industrialised societies to accept and promote his ideas.
+SUNS].

-In his press conference after being declared the new Director-General, Tedros made significant remarks on how he intends to take up his new assignment.
-He declared that “health is a rights issue” and “an end in itself”.
-This is perhaps a landmark pronouncement, rarely heard from his various predecessor directors-general of the WHO.
+In his press conference after being declared as the new director-general, Dr Tedros made significant remarks on how he intends to take up his new assignment.
+He declared that "health is a rights issue" and "an end in itself".
+This is a perhaps landmark pronouncement, rarely heard from his various predecessor directors-general of the WHO.

-At a time when more than 3 billion people in the world are denied “access to healthcare and universal health coverage,” Tedros has boldly admitted that the goals set out in the WHO Charter in 1948 by governments for ensuring "Health for All", the 1978 Alma-Ata declaration on Primary Health Care, and the 2015 Sustainable Development Goals are relevant and valid today.
+At a time when more than 3 billion people in the world are denied "access to healthcare and universal health coverage," Dr Tedros has boldly admitted that the goals - set out in the WHO Charter in 1948 by governments for ensuring "Health for All", the 1978 Alma-Ata declaration on Primary Health Care, and the 2015 Sustainable Development Goals - are relevant and valid today.

 Sen maintained that "the enhancement of good health can be helped by a variety of actions, including public policies (such as the provision of epidemiological services and medical care)."